lukmanr/CLVPipelines/README.md

 The sample dataset used in the solution accelrator is based on the publicly available [Online Retail Data Set](http://archive.ics.uci.edu/ml/datasets/Online+Retail) from the UCI Machine Learning Repository.

-The original dataset was preprocessed to conform to the above schema and uploaded to a public GCP bucket as `gs://clv-datasets/transactions/transactions.cv`.
+The original dataset was preprocessed to conform to the the schema used by the solution's pipelines and uploaded to a public GCP bucket as `gs://clv-datasets/transactions/`.